qmlbook/qmlbook/en/ch15/index.rst

 The implementation now has changed only in two places.
 First in the initialization.
 We now initialize the data list with QColor data types.
 Additionally we define our role name map to be accessible for QML.
 This map is returned later in the ``::roleNames`` function.

 The second change is in the ``::data`` function.
 We extend the switch to cover the other roles (e.g hue, saturation, brightness).
-There is no way to return a SVG name from a color, as a color can take one any color and SVG names are limited.
+There is no way to return a SVG name from a color, as a color can take any color and SVG names are limited.
 So we skip this.
 Storing the names would require to create a structure ``struct { QColor, QString }`` to be able to identify the named color.

 After registering the type we can use the model and its entries in our user interface.